Report of the Secretary-General to the 73rd Session of the General Assembly

 Inputs from Member States and United Nations System

-The Department of Economic and Social Affairs (DESA), through its Division for Inclusive Social Development (DISD), is leading the preparation of the report of the Secretary-General on sport for development and peace to be submitted the General Assembly at its 73rd session, as requested by General Assembly Resolution 71/60 on “Sport as a means to promote education, health, development and peace “.
+The United Nations Department of Economic and Social Affairs (UN DESA), through its Division for Inclusive Social Development (DISD), led the preparation of the report of the Secretary-General on sport for development and peace to the 73rd session of the General Assembly, as requested by General Assembly Resolution 71/60 on “Sport as a means to promote education, health, development and peace “.

 As part of the preparation, Member States of the United Nations were invited to provide information on the following:

 - Existing national policies and government-led/supported programmes on the promotion of sport and physical activity.

 - Government-led/supported initiatives that use sport as an entry point for promoting or achieving established development targets, reduction or prevention of conflict or violence and/or leverage sport as a tool for post-conflict reconciliation or reintegration.